FAQs

 How can I best support my swimmer?

-Making sure your child is on deck on time for practice is the single best thing you can do to support your swimmer as a blueback.
+Making sure your child is on deck 15 minutes before practice times is the single best thing you can do to support your swimmer as a blueback.

 During meets, the best thing you can do for your swimmer after their races is to tell them they did great, give them a hug and make sure they talked to their coach after their race for coach feedback.